abishek5225/Image-Generator/README.md

 ### Client
-The client is built with React and uses Vite for
+The client is built with React